vch-sh/personal-task-manager/README.md

   - Make changes and save.
 - **Deleting Tasks**:
   - Select a task and click the delete button.
+- **Filtering Tasks**:
+  - By status: To Do, In Progress, Done.
+  - By category.
 - **Sorting Tasks**:
-  - By status: Done, In Progress, To Do.
+  - By due date (default sorting).
   - By priority: High, Medium, Low.
-  - By due date.
+- **Hide Completed Tasks**:
+  - Enable the "Hide completed" checkbox to hide all tasks marked as "done."

 **Managing Categories**: